JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 Module link: https://tryhackme.com/room/windowslocalpersistence

 # Assigning Group Memberships
-1. Start this room's machine
+1. Start this room's machine and our TryHackMe AttackBox
 2. `cd \` to change to the compromised Windows machine's filesystem root directory to ensure that we'll be executing the following commands from starting from there
 ```PowerShell
 C:\Users\Administrator>cd \